 Internal Error: Some error was occurred during last scan, see Bitbucket log for details.

-From Security Report page you can trigger scan of any branch, repository or project from Actions menu on the right of table rows, which includes 2 possible options:
+You can trigger scan of any branch, repository or project by clicking on the Actions menu on the edge of a table row.
+There are two options:

 Rescan all: force rescan of all existing branches

-If you click it on repository level, all existing branches of selected repository will be scheduled for rescan.
-In case of project, all branches of all repositories of that project will be scanned.
-You can monitor progress of batch scan using Scan Queue dropdown.
-You can also trigger full Bitbucket rescan with a REST-call.
+If you trigger rescan on a repository, all existing branches of the selected repository will be scheduled for rescan.
+For a project, all branches of all repositories of that project will be scanned.
+You can monitor the progress of the batch scan using the Scan Queue dropdown.
+You can also trigger a full Bitbucket rescan with a REST call.